-Section 3: Detailed project planning
+Section 3: Project Planning

-You need to explain how you will deliver your project and show that you have practical plans in place to do so and the capacity within your organisation or partnership.
+Explain how you will deliver your project.
+Show that you have practical plans in place to do so and the capacity within your organisation or partnership.

 For projects which involve the provision of energy saving advice, it is important to give as much detail as you can about the advice you will provide, in order to show how your project differs from others.